Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.1. Dependency Injection/DependencyInjection.md

 In this example ThingTwo and ThingThree are not related by inheritance.
 We also don't have any ambiguity in order of const-
 ructor arguments.
 Thus, this example works fine and don't have to specify the constructor argument indexes or type values
-explicitly in the <constructor-arg/> tag.
+explicitly in the <constructor-arg/> element.

 ```mxml